2. Markov Processes#

 Example 2.1

+A first-order vector autoregression is a Markov process.
+Consider \(m\) such processes, indexed by \(i\).
+The index \(i\) represents a discrete form of parameter uncertainty.
+We can include \(i\) as an additional time-invariant component of the state.
 Here \(P(dx^*|x, i )\) is a normal distribution with mean \({\mathbb A}_ix\) and covariance matrix \({\mathbb B}_i{{\mathbb B}_i}'\) for square matrices \({\mathbb A}_i\) and matrices \({\mathbb B}_i\) with full column rank.[1]
 These assumptions imply a vector autoregressive representation (VAR) for \(i=1,2,..., m.\)

-for \(t \geq 0\), where \(W_{t+1}\) is a multivariate standard normally distributed random vector that is independent of \(X_t, i\).
+for \(t \geq 0\), where \(W_{t+1}\) is a multivariate standard normally distributed random vector that is independent of \(Y_t, i\).

 Example 2.2

 To construct a discrete-state Markov chain, suppose that \(\mathcal{X}\) consists of \(n\) possible states.
 We can label these states in a variety of ways, but for mathematical convenience, suppose that state \(x_j\) is the coordinate vector consisting entirely of zeros except in position \(j\), where there is a \(1\).
-Represent \(Q_0\) as vector \(q\) probabilities for each of the states, and represent the transition probabilities as a matrix \({\mathbb P} = [p_{ij}]\) with one row and one column for each possible value of the state \(x\).
-Entry \({i,j}\) is the probability of moving from state \(i\) to state \(j\) in a single period.
+Represent \(Q_0\) as a vector \(q\) of probabilities for each of the states, and represent the transition probabilities as a matrix \({\mathbb P} = [p_{ij}]\) with one row and one column for each possible value of the state \(x\).
+Entry \((i,j)\) is the probability of moving from state \(i\) to state \(j\) in a single period.

 It is useful to construct an operator by applying a one-step conditional expectation operator to functions of a Markov state.
 Let \(f:{\mathcal X} \rightarrow {\mathbb R}\).
 For bounded \(f\), define: